 Neiman Marcus could file for bankruptcy as soon as this week, Reuters reports

-Sunday, 19 April 2020 () Dallas-based Neiman Marcus is preparing to seek bankruptcy protection as soon as this week, Reuters reported on Sunday.
+Monday, 20 April 2020 () Dallas-based Neiman Marcus is preparing to seek bankruptcy protection as soon as this week, Reuters reported Sunday, April 19.
 Neiman would become the first major U.S. department store operator to succumb to the economic fallout from the COVID-19 pandemic outbreak, sources familiar with the matter said.
 The Reuters story said the debt-laden company was left with few options after the pandemic forced it to temporarily shut all 43 of its locations.
-According to sources in the story, Neiman is negotiating…
+There are seven Neiman Marcus stores in Texas,…